halfhp/ScalaSpringExperiment/README.md

 so there is some convergence happening.
 Throw in a functional programming library like [Arrow](https://arrow-kt.io/) and you have a compelling alternative that plays a little better with Spring's Java codebase, has a lower learning curve and a larger pool of active developers.
 The biggest gripe I have with Kotlin when it comes to backend systems has to do with database libraries.
-There are many to choose from, but due to laguage limitations (last I checked) they do not offer the same combination of expressiveness, functionality, or type safety of something like Doobie.
+There are many to choose from, but due to laguage limitations (last I checked) do not offer the same combination of expressiveness, functionality, and type safety of something like Doobie.
 How big of a deal that really is depends on the project and the team.

 ## Why Scala3?
 The biggest headaches of moving from Scala 2.x to Scala 3 have been with the level of compatibility tools like IntellIJ offer, and the relatively small market share